romilan24/Demand_Forecast/README.md

-# CAISO Load Forecasting Challenge
+# CAISO Load Forecast

-This repository contains a solution to the CAISO Load Forecasting Challenge, which involves developing a forecasting library and applying it to a specific task of forecasting the hourly system load for the California Independent System Operator (CAISO).
+This repository aims to forecast the hourly system load of the California Independent System Operator (CAISO), which is essentially an aggregate of all electricity demand in California (~90% of electricity consumption).
+The terms 'demand' and 'load' are used interchangeably.
+Load is important because it allows both the system operator and market participants to optimize their operations and minimize the probability of a 'loss of load' event (blackout).

-## Challenge Requirements
+## Forecast Requirements

-The goal of this challenge is to evaluate Python software development skills and the ability to apply machine learning to a forecasting problem.
+The goal of this project is to apply various machine learning algorithms to a forecasting problem.
 The challenge involves developing a forecasting library and using it to forecast the CAISO system load.
 The specific requirements are as follows:

 1. Develop a forecasting library that can be used for various forecasting tasks.
 2. Create models for forecasting, including Linear Regression, XGBoost, and Random Forest.